Rideau Canal: Skateway

 In January 2008, Winnipeg, Manitoba, achieved the record of the world's longest skating rink at a length of 8.54 kilometres but with a width of only 2 to 3 metres wide on its Assiniboine River and Red River at The Forks.
 In response, the Rideau Canal was rebranded as "the world's largest skating rink".
 The Rideau Canal Skateway was added to the Guinness Book of World Records in 2005 for being the largest naturally frozen ice rink in the world.
-As of 2023, the Streetview feature of Google Maps allows you to "skate" the length of the skateway.
+Beaver Tails, a fried dough pastry, are sold along with other snacks and beverages, in kiosks on the skateway.

 The Skateway is open 24 hours a day.
-The length of the season depends on the weather, but typically the Rideau Canal Skateway opens in January and closes in March.
+The length of the season depends on the weather, but typically the Rideau Canal Skateway opens in late December or January and closes in March.
 Because of global warming, the region's average winter temperature has risen at an accelerating rate since the 1970s, which has gradually pushed back the opening day of skating and shortened the skating season.
 In 1971–1972, the Skateway's second winter, the skating season was 90 days long, which was its longest season.
 By 2022–23, warm temperatures combined with snow and rain led to the first ever season with zero skating days.

 Before then, the 2015–2016 season was the shortest in which the Skateway was opened, being a mere 34 days long (and with only 18 skating days).
 On January 21, 2024, the canal opened for the first time in nearly two years, yet was only open for 10 days of skating before it closed for the season on February 25, marking the shortest skating season in which the canal actually opened.